 This business has self-assessed as having the following accessible attributes.
 Please contact the business directly for further detail if required.

-Located in historic Fort Langley, The BC Farm Museum has the province’s largest collection of pioneer and agricultural artifacts.
+We opened July 6th 2020.
+Located in historic Fort Langley, the BC Farm Museum has the province’s largest collection of pioneer and agricultural artifacts.
 In 1953 the donation of a single high-cut walking hand plow by Mr. R. J. Coleman to the University of British Columbia started a planning process to establish an Agricultural Museum in the Fraser Valley.
 It was decided that Fort Langley would be a better location than UBC and work began by raising money and acquiring land.
 The ground breaking ceremony for the BC Farm Museum happened in 1966 when Archie Stevenson, BC President of the British Columbia Federation of Agriculture turned the first sod for the eight-thousand square foot building.
 It took nearly nine years to raise sufficient capital to erect the original building.
 The museum was officially opened on November 19, 1966 by Sir Robert Bellinger, Lord Mayor of London.
 Within a very short time a second building was erected to house a growing collection of agricultural artifacts.